oomlout/oomlout_OOMP_projects/PROJ-SPAR-10467-STAN-01/Readme.md

 - sources: All source files from https://github.com/sparkfun/LED_Tactile_Button_Breakout (source licence details in srcLicense.md)
 - linkBuyPage: https://www.sparkfun.com/products/10467
 - oompID: PROJ-SPAR-10467-STAN-01
-- oompParts: FRAME1,UNMATCHED-UNMATCHED-UNMATCHED-UNMATCHED-UNMATCHED
-- oompParts: JP1,UNMATCHED-UNMATCHED-UNMATCHED-UNMATCHED-UNMATCHED
+- oompParts: JP1,HEAD-I01-X-PI04-01
-- oompParts: S1,UNMATCHED-UNMATCHED-UNMATCHED-UNMATCHED-UNMATCHED
+- oompParts: S1,UNMATCHED-UNMATCHED-X-UNMATCHED-01
 - rawParts: FRAME1,FRAME-LETTER,FRAME-LETTER,CREATIVE_COMMONS,Schematic Frame,,
 - rawParts: JP1,,M04PTH,1X04,Header 4,,
 - rawParts: S1,SWITCH-MOMENTARY-LEDPTH,SWITCH-MOMENTARY-LEDPTH,TACTILE-PTH-LED-12MM,EZ is for Kits.
 There is no tStop (covering up the top side of the pads with mask).
 This helps the beginner see which side they should be soldering too.,,